|

 • The racking must be erected on and fixed securely to a sound, level floor.

-• If the racking is to be secured to the wall of a building, has this been proved by structural calculations which should be made to ensure that the walls can support the racking and its contents securely?
+• If the racking is to be secured to the wall of a building, has this been proved by structural calculations that should be made to ensure that the walls can support the racking and its contents securely?

 • Beam-connector locks must be fixed at both ends of the beam.